meltano/sdk/docs/inline_maps.md

 ### Property-Level Mapping Applications

+- **Property-level aliasing:** properties can be renamed in the resulting stream.
 - **Property-level transformations:** properties can be transformed inline.
 - **Property-level exclusions:** properties can be removed from the resulting stream.
 - **Property-level additions:** new properties can be created based on inline user-defined